-- Negotiate all aspects of the Supervisors contract including salary and health and welfare. - Represent Supervisors in grievance process to ensure contractual agreements are followed and adhered to. - o Represent Supervisors on District Governance Committees.
+- Negotiate all aspects of the Supervisors contract including pay and allowances and health and welfare benefits. - Represent Supervisors in grievance process to ensure contractual agreements are followed and adhered to. - Represent Supervisors on District and College Governance Committees.

 Organization Structure: